 # The Need for Oracles

-Smart contracts are undoubtedly great at immutable storage and verifiable transactions.
-However, their use cases have previously been quite restricted.The main reason for this is that most blockchains are not aware of anything going on in the real world, nor can they access any data not native to the chain itself.
+Smart contracts are significant at immutable storage and verifiable transaction, but their use cases have previously been restricted due to their access to outside data.
+Most blockchains are neither aware of anything going on in the real world, nor can they access any data not native to the chain itself.

-First, they are typically centralized by design.
-This not only goes against the ideology of decentralization and trustlessness, but also represents a severe potential security flaw.
-Relying on a central authority to report data means that you are exposing yourself to the possibility of data manipulation or outages, both of which can have catastrophic implications on any services that depends on it, not to mention on the end users themselves.
+Centralization Existing data solutions such as API feeds and some other oracle solutions are centralized by design.
+This not only goes against the ideology of decentralization and trustlessness but also represents a severe potential security flaw.
+Relying on a central authority to report data means that you are exposing yourself to the possibility of data manipulation and outages, both of which can have catastrophic implications on any services that depend on it, not to mention on the end users themselves.

-Secondly, many of them are constrained by network congestion.
-This is mostly the result of the solution being on the same blockchain as the application itself.
-Thus if the blockchain’s network were to become full with pending transactions, the data request transaction themselves will also be delayed.
+Network Congestion Most of the existing oracle solution of them are constrained by network congestion.
+This is mostly the result of the solution being on the same blockchain as the application itself -- competing for block order.
+Thus, if the blockchain’s network were to become full with pending transactions, the data request transaction themselves would also be delayed.

 High Cost they are expensive.
 This comes from both the cost to research, develop, and deploy the solution, as well as the various costs associated with operating and maintaining it in the long run.